simerplaha/Actor/README.md

 ## Terminating an Actor on message failure
 By default actors are not terminated if there is a failure processing a message.
-The following actor enables termination if there is a failure on processing a message.
+The following actor enables termination if there is a failure processing a message.

 ```scala
 val actor =